JoshKarpel/quandary/README.md

 2. Something with a `__contains__()` method (i.e., a container that can be used with `in`).

 Nothing else can be used a case key.
-If a key is hashable, it's assumed that you want to perform a match against that specific object (via standard dictionary key access, i.e., an equality check).
+If a key is hashable, it's assumed that you want to perform a match against that specific object (via standard dictionary key lookup rules).
-In the second case, the `quandary` result will be determined by the first case for which `control in key` is `True`.
+If a key is not hashable, it's assumed that you want to perform a containment test: the result will be determined by the first case for which `control in key` is `True`.
 A key that is hashable can forced to use the logic of the second type of case key via the `quandary.case()` keyword argument `force_contains = True`.

+All type-1 cases are checked before any type-2 cases.
+Type-2 cases are checked in the order they are added to the `quandary`.
+Be wary of case keys overlapping.

 Case values can be any object, including a callable.
 Callable values are passed the control as a positional argument, followed by any keyword arguments passed to the `quandary.case()` method.